-Regenerative Cell Therapy has played a major role in treating all degenerative diseases since the 1930's.
-Cell Therapy is meant to treat chronic viral, degenerative, congenital, allergic, and some cancerous diseases from an entirely different approach than that of a more coventional drug-oriented clinical environment.
+Regenerative Cellular Therapy has played a major role in treating all degenerative diseases since the 1930's.
+Cellular Therapy is meant to treat chronic viral, degenerative, congenital, allergic, and some cancerous diseases from an entirely different approach than that of a more coventional drug-oriented clinical environment.

 In the 1920's Russia ophthalmologist, Vladimir Filatov, initiated application of fetal cellular extract therapies for non-specific rejuvenation of chronically ill patients.
 His earliest claimed successes were reversing retinitis pigmentosa and macular degeneration.